- Reference Number: HEY-770/2016

 What happens at the outpatient appointment?

-- The first outpatient consultation can last up to 3 hours and your partner will see a Pregnancy Advice Service (PAS) nurse/ doctor.
-Your partner will also be offered the opportunity to see a counsellor and may also require an ultrasound scan to determine how far on she is in the pregnancy
+• The first outpatient consultation can last approximately 3 hours and the woman will see a Pregnancy Advice Service (PAS) Clinical Nurse Specialist (CNS)/doctor.
+The woman will also be offered the opportunity to see a counsellor and may also require an ultrasound scan to determine how far on she is in the pregnancy

 What will happen on the day of the procedure?

-- Facilities at our hospitals and clinics (where your partner will have her termination of pregnancy) vary.
+• Facilities at our hospitals and clinics (where your partner will have her termination of pregnancy) vary.
 If you wish to wait for your partner, please check parking arrangements and fees.
-Drinks and snacks are available on most sites
+Drinks and snacks are available to purchase on most sites.

-- We will ask your partner not to eat and drink if she is having a general anaesthetic.
-It is important to follow these instructions, otherwise we will have to delay or postpone her treatment
+• We will ask your partner to follow the fasting instructions prior to their admission if she is having a general anaesthetic.
+It is important to follow these instructions, otherwise we will have to delay or postpone her treatment.

-- Be prepared to wait whist your partner is undergoing the procedure.
-You will usually be allowed to stay with your partner until she is ready for treatment.
-We will let you know the time we anticipate that she will be able to go home.
-Usually there is no need for women to stay in the unit overnight
+• Be prepared to wait in another area whist your partner is undergoing the procedure.
+We can let you know the time we anticipate that she will be able to go home.
+Usually there is no need for women to stay in the unit overnight.

-- Termination of pregnancy can take place in the outpatient department or as an inpatient and the procedure varies according to the stage of the pregnancy.
+• Termination of pregnancy can take place in the outpatient department or as an inpatient and the procedure varies according to the stage of the pregnancy, your partner’s choice and medical assessment.

 All procedures can be accessed by self-referral, GPs, Family Planning and Sexual Health Clinics and other services.

-The PAS nurse / doctors involved in your partner’s care are happy to answer any additional questions that she may have.
+The PAS nurses/doctors involved in your partner’s care are happy to answer any additional questions that she may have.

 Termination of pregnancy procedures, especially in the early weeks of pregnancy are very safe, but obviously no clinical procedure is entirely without risk.
 Your partner should discuss her choices of treatment and any possible complications and side effects with the doctor before she makes her decision.